irripro/django_menus/README.rst

 ============
 A menu generator for Django applications.

 Uses a hard coded base.
-As the author of another Django app wrote, "Who wants to use Admin to maintain menus?" (several few applications use this approach).
+As the author of another Django app wrote, "Who wants to use Admin to maintain menus?" (several applications use this approach).